 She fulfilled so many of her dreams, and fulfilled all of ours.

 A time to celebrate Roxanne’s extraordinary life—together as family and friends, will be determined in the future.
 Arrangements made by Perman Funeral Home.
 In lieu of flowers or gifts, Roxanne would want those interested to donate to the Autism Society of Southeastern Wisconsin (www.assew.org/donate-now/); Wade’s Army for the fight against neuroblastoma (www.wadesarmy.org); or adoption at The Children’s Home (www.childrenshomepgh.org/donate-now).

-To plant a tree in memory of Roxanne H. (Fisher) Clark, please visit our tribute store.
+To send sympathy gifts to the family or plant a tree in memory of Roxanne H. (Fisher) Clark, please visit our tribute store.